MatthewCarlAnderson/PeopleSearch/readme.md

 There are angular instantiation tests which are runnable via the command line (ng test) as well as an XUnit Unit Tests project

+## Running the application

+Right click the solution and select multiple startup projects.
+Select both PeopleSearch.API and PeapleSearch.UI

 ## Deployment

 Not contemplated --- at this point it only uses an in memory (and very ugly database)